 Brian Schatell

 Illustrator.
 Author.
 Brian Schatell has written and/or illustrated numerous picture books, including Two Crazy Pigs, Farmer Goff and His Turkey Sam, Owl Boy, and Pup and Pop, his first collaboration with his wife, author Jane Gerver.
 His work has been recognized by School Library Journal Best Books and IRA-CBC Children’s Choice Awards and others.
 For twelve years he taught children’s book writing and illustration at Parsons School of Design.
 Brian also illustrates extensively for the children's apparel industry.
-His upcoming book, The Bumble Brothers: The Not-So-Secret Clubhouse, is the second of a three-book graphic novel series.
+His recent book, The Bumble Brothers: The Not-So-Secret Clubhouse, is the second of a three-book graphic novel series.

 Colby Cedar Smith